armory/docs-cdaas/content/en/iam/overview.md

 tags: ["OIDC", "RBAC", "Tenants", "Users"]
 ---

-## Armory CD-as-a-Service Access Management
+## Armory CD-as-a-Service access management

 Armory CD-as-a-Service uses OIDC to authenticate both user and machine principals and issue short-lived access tokens, which are signed JSON web tokens (JWTs).

-The Armory CD-as-a-Service API consumes these access tokens in order to validate that a request has authorization for a given tenant’s resources and operations.
+The Armory CD-as-a-Service API consumes these access tokens to validate that a request has authorization for a given tenant’s resources and operations.

 Use the the [CD-as-a-Service Console](https://console.cloud.armory.io/) to manage the following: